jirilebl/diffyqs-webwork/README.md

 even clone it directly from github.
 In this case, make sure the directory is named exactly `diffyqs-webwork` for the set def files to work.

-## What is it exactly
+## Where did the problems come from?

-The problems were picked off from the Open Problem Library and somewhat (some more heavily than others) modified to fit the style and notation of the book.
+The problems were mostly picked off from the Open Problem Library and somewhat (some more heavily than others) modified to fit the style and notation of the book.
+A few problems not in OPL were added.
 They are essentially the same problems as those that are in the Edfinity Notes on Diffy Qs course.
 I will keep this repository more up to date, and every once in a while update the Edfinity course.

 I've cleaned off the OPL tags as they are no longer needed, and some of them were downright confusing and many were just wrong, especially after the edits,